DhirenTheHeadlights/Project-1/README.md

 6. For the variable value, enter the path to the root of your SFML directory (e.g., `C:\SFML-2.5.1`).
 7. Click `OK` on all dialog boxes to save and exit.

+Thats it!
+You should be able to run the program now.
+If not, please follow the troubleshooting steps below.

+Make sure you run the program in "Release" configuration.
+It will not run in "Debug" configuration.
+Make sure that the "Platform" is set to "x64" and not "Win32".
+If a .dll is missing, add it manually in the file explorer from the SFML bin folder.

 ## Visual Studio Configuration

 - **Include Directories**: